 The Sculptor: S. M. Ivanov.

 The coin was issued only in the collection performance Proof-like edition of 250 thousands pieces.

 XXV summer Olympic games 1992 took place from 25 July to 9 August in the Spanish city of Barcelona.
-The competition was attended by 169 countries, including the United team of athletes from the former Soviet Union (Russia had not yet formed).
+The competition was attended by 169 countries, including the United team of athletes from the former Soviet Union (the Russian team had not yet formed).
 The USSR was traditionally occupied by the number of awards and the overall first place, and the host country Spain - the sixth.
 The competitions in 32 sports.

 The javelin throw is a traditional Olympic sport, which appeared in ancient times.
 In ancient times the ability to throw a spear meant survival on the battlefield, so this was not only for pleasure, but in connection with necessity.